mendix/docs/content/refguide/synchronize.md

 ![Synchronize](attachments/client-activities/synchronize-unsynchronized-objects.png)
 {{% /image_container %}}

 With the **Unsychronized objects** mode, all objects with changes committed to the offline database are synchronized.
+Information about objects deleted since the last synchronization is also sent to the server.
 The synchronization is bi-directional, meaning both the server database and the local database are updated for these objects.

 For more information, see the [Synchronization Behavior](#synchronization-behavior) section below.

 ### 2.3 Selected Objects {#selected-objects}